Fossil fuel power station: Wastewater

 Fossil-fuel power stations, particularly coal-fired plants, are a major source of industrial wastewater.
 Wastewater streams include flue-gas desulfurization, fly ash, bottom ash and flue gas mercury control.
 Plants with air pollution controls such as wet scrubbers typically transfer the captured pollutants to the wastewater stream.

 Ash ponds, a type of surface impoundment, are a widely used treatment technology at coal-fired plants.
 These ponds use gravity to settle out large particulates (measured as total suspended solids) from power plant wastewater.
 This technology does not treat dissolved pollutants.
 Power stations use additional technologies to control pollutants, depending on the particular wastestream in the plant.
 These include dry ash handling, closed-loop ash recycling, chemical precipitation, biological treatment (such as an activated sludge process), membrane systems, and evaporation-crystallization systems.
-In 2015 EPA published a regulation pursuant to the Clean Water Act that requires US power plants to use one or more of these technologies.
-Technological advancements in ion exchange membranes and electrodialysis systems has enabled high efficiency treatment of flue-gas desulfurization wastewater to meet the updated EPA discharge limits.
+In 2015, the EPA published a regulation pursuant to the Clean Water Act requiring US power plants to use one or more of these technologies.
+Technological advancements in ion exchange membranes and electrodialysis systems has enabled high-efficiency treatment of flue-gas desulfurization wastewater to meet the updated EPA discharge limits.